mixxxdj/manual/source/chapters/effects.rst

   #.
 Disable the effect unit for the deck
   #.
 Enable the headphone button for the deck
   #.
 Enable the headphone button for the effect unit
   #.
+Enable effects and adjust their metaknobs and parameters for how you want
+     the effects to sound.
+  #.
 When you are ready to mix in the effect, turn the mix knob fully left (dry)
   #.
 Enable the effect unit for the deck
   #.
-Turn the mix knob right
+Turn the mix knob right so the effects are heard in the master output
   #.
 Disable the headphone button for the effect unit so you do not forget to
      turn it off later